 0 Battery plug

-2 Locking tab
+0 Locking tab

-3 NVDIMM battery
+8 NVDIMM battery

-- 1. Open the air duct: - a.
+1. Open the air duct:

+- a.
 Press the locking tabs on the sides of the air duct in toward the middle of the controller module. - b.
-Slide the air duct toward the back of the controller module, and then rotate it upward to its completely open position.

-- 2. Locate the NVDIMM battery in the controller module. - 3.
+Slide the air duct toward the back of the controller module, and then rotate it upward to its completely open position. - 2.
+Locate the NVDIMM battery in the controller module. - 3.
 Locate the battery plug and squeeze the clip on the face of the battery plug to release the plug from the socket, and then unplug the battery cable from the socket. - 4.
 Grasp the battery and press the blue locking tab marked PUSH, and then lift the battery out of the holder and controller module. - 5.
 Remove the replacement battery from its package. - 6.
 Align the battery module with the opening for the battery, and then gently push the battery into slot until it locks into place. - 7.
 Plug the battery plug back into the controller module, and then close the air duct.

-After you have replaced the component in the controller module, you must reinstall the controller module into the chassis, and then boot it.
+After you have replaced the component in the controller module, you must reinstall the controller module into the chassis, and then boot it to Maintenance mode.

-You can use the following animation, illustration, or the written steps to install the controller module in the chassis.

-0 Controller module 0 Controller locking latches

 - 1. If you have not already done so, close the air duct. - 2.
-Align the end of the controller module with the opening in the chassis, and then gently push the controller module halfway into the system.

-Do not completely insert the controller module in the chassis until instructed to do so.

-3. Cable the management and console ports only, so that you can access the system to perform the tasks in the following sections.

-You will connect the rest of the cables to the controller module later in this procedure.

-- 4. Complete the installation of the controller module: - a.
-Using the locking latches, firmly push the controller module into the chassis until the locking latches begin to rise.

-Do not use excessive force when sliding the controller module into the chassis to avoid damaging the connectors.

-- b.
-Fully seat the controller module in the chassis by rotating the locking latches upward, tilting them so that they clear the locking pins, gently push the controller all the way in, and then lower the locking latches into the locked position. - c.
-Plug the power cords into the power supplies, reinstall the power cable locking collar, and then connect the power supplies to the power source.
+Align the end of the controller module with the opening in the chassis, and then gently push the controller module halfway into the system. - Do not completely insert the controller module in the chassis until instructed to do so. - 3.
+Cable the management and console ports only, so that you can access the system to perform the tasks in the following sections. - You will connect the rest of the cables to the controller module later in this procedure. - 4.
+Complete the installation of the controller module: - a.
+Plug the power cord into the power supply, reinstall the power cable locking collar, and then connect the power supply to the power source. - b.
+Using the locking latches, firmly push the controller module into the chassis until the locking latches begin to rise. - Do not use excessive force when sliding the controller module into the chassis to avoid damaging the connectors. - c.
+Fully seat the controller module in the chassis by rotating the locking latches upward, tilting them so that they clear the locking pins, gently push the controller all the way in, and then lower the locking latches into the locked position.

-The controller module begins to boot as soon as power is restored.
+The controller module begins to boot as soon as it is fully seated in the chassis.
 Be prepared to interrupt the boot process.